Things worth knowing about mental health

 Activities and actors

 The Swiss government and various organisations are actively working to raise awareness of the issue.
 The Victim Assistance Act aims to support victims and hold perpetrators accountable.
 However, much remains to be done to break the culture of silence and encourage victims to come forward.
-In many cantons, Tel 143 – Heart2heart works together with the victim support centres and takes over the function of a first contact point outside office hours.
+In many cantons, 143.ch – Heart2heart works together with the victim support centres and takes over the function of a first contact point outside office hours.

 Addiction and addictive behaviour